 Dead Period: During a dead period a college coach may not have face-to-face contact with college-bound student-athletes or their parents, and may not watch student-athletes compete or visit their high schools.
 Coaches may write and telephone student-athletes or their parents during a dead period.

 Unofficial Visits: Visits made to an NCAA institution at the player’s expense.
-A player can make an unofficial visit at any time to any school and have free communication with the coach, provided it is not during the recruiting dead period.
+A player can make an unofficial visit at any time to any school but is not allowed to have the athletic department involved if before their junior year, provided it is not during the recruiting dead period.
 There is no limit to the number of unofficial visits a player can take.

 Verbal Commitment: When a prospect verbally commits to attending an NCAA institution upon graduating high school.
 Verbal commitments are not binding contracts by either the prospect or the institution.
 They become official when the player signs the National Letter of Intent (NLI).